Photo by Alexis Antonio on Unsplash

 The good news for American travelers who get sick or injured in Puerto Rico is that your health insurance will likely cover many of your expenses.
 The healthcare system is one of the best in the Caribbean, and 911 calls work the same way they do stateside.

-Still, travel medical insurance with emergency evacuation coverage is a good idea.
+Still, travel medical insurance with emergency evacuation coverage is still a good idea.

-As Puerto Rico continues its long journey back to normal, residents and tourists alike have found that the definition of “normal” has changed – but mostly in a good way.
-Puerto Rico is a pleasant surprise for many visitors to the territory, and that seems likely to continue.
+During Puerto Rico’s long journey back to normal, residents and tourists alike have found that the definition of “normal” has changed – but mostly in a good way.
+Puerto Rico is a pleasant surprise for many visitors, and that seems likely to continue.

 QUESTIONS ABOUT TRAVEL INSURANCE?